bridgeythegeek/editbox/README.md

 ## How do I use it?
 ### Let Volatility know you're using an additional plugin.
 ```
-$ python vol.py --plugins=/folder/to/editboxplugin --filename=memory.dmp --profile=Win7SP1x64 editbox
+$ python vol.py --plugins=/folder/to/editbox -f memory.dmp --profile=Win7SP1x64 editbox
 ```
 ### A Patch
 EditBox calculates the position of the `WndExtra` bytes from the `tagWND` structure.
 At the time of writing, the defintion of the size of the tagWND structure for Windows XP is wrong so a patch is needed.
-(A pull request has been made so hopefully this won't be the case for long.)
+(A [pull request](https://github.com/volatilityfoundation/volatility/pull/185/commits) has been made so hopefully this won't be the case for long.)
 ```
 --- xp.py.old	2015-03-21 13:52:20.264852000 +0000
 +++ xp.py	2015-03-21 13:55:06.892852000 +0000